JayJay-res/mice2meetU/README.md

 # Introduction
-This repository aims to provide necessary resources & information for `Mice2MeetU` device, a device for controlling the social interaction and measuring its impacts on metabolic patterns in mice.
+This repository aims to provide necessary resources & information for `Mice2MeetU` device, a device for controlling the social interaction during head-fixed experiments in mice.